caseyocampo/blog-eleventy-tailwind/src/pages/now.md

 That said, I do still enjoy reading about what people are up to and sharing what I'm up to!
 So, here's a bit of what's going on in my life _right now_:

-- Recovering from a concussion, banged up elbow and knee thanks to my first rough mountain bike fall
+- Recovering from a concussion, banged up elbow and knee thanks to my first rough mountain bike crash
 - Got all of the bathrooms in our house renovated!
 - Saw the new Alien Romulus movie with my partner - was pretty good!
 - Gaining way too much weight since being cooped up in the house recovering